Stoginator/MovieReviews/README.md

 # MovieReviews
 A simple website using pure JS, CSS, and HTML to showcase my movie reviews.

-As of April 2024, there are 75 reviews on the site.
+As of November 2024, there are 92 reviews on the site.
 I expect to add at least 1 review a month.

 Visit [my site](https://www.tanishsmoviereviews.com) to read them!
 Hosted proudly on GitHub Pages.